 With 24 hours of daylight, there is ample opportunity to explore the Antarctic Peninsula and the surrounding islands.
 In keeping with the nature of an expedition, the schedule throughout is flexible so that you can take advantage of the unexpected—watching whales at play off the bow, taking an after-dinner Zodiac cruise, or heading out on an unplanned excursion.

-The goal is to offer opportunities each day to hike, kayak among the ice floes, and experience close encounters with wildlife.
-You may have the thrill of watching the powerful ship crunch through the pack ice, or step ashore to thousands of penguins.
+While exploring the Antarctic Peninsula, enjoy opportunities each day such as a walk or kayak among the ice floes and experience close encounters with wildlife.
+You may have the thrill of watching the powerful ship crunch through the pack ice, or step ashore to thousands of Adélie and gentoo penguins.
 You’ll learn how climate change affects the penguin populations, and how best to capture images of penguins from a National Geographic photographer.
 Back aboard, your undersea specialist may present video from that day’s dive or show rare images taken up to 1,000 feet below the surface using the ROV.
-Expert staff will craft an expedition where you will learn, see, and experience more.
+Your expert staff will craft an expedition where you will learn, see, and experience more than you ever dreamed!

 This part of the planet is big and bold and full of adventure and magnificent scenery.
 The new National Geographic Endurance will be in full expedition mode, granting thrilling opportunities to crunch through thick ice and explore places few have seen.
 Rely on the planet’s best ice team as you probe the ice’s edge for wildlife, including numerous seabirds and whales.
 Activities throughout our journey are always weather and ice dependent.
 Your Captain and Expedition Leader will look for spots to “park” the ship in the pack ice, allowing guests the unique thrill of disembarking onto a frozen sea—for ice walks, cross-country skiing forays, and snowshoeing.
 There will be time, too, to relax in the library, head up to the Bridge to scan for marine life, unwind in the sauna or Yoga Room, and of course, hear presentations from the staff.
 Along the way, your undersea specialist captures images from the deep, revealing the hardy marine life beneath the ice.
 Always interesting, it can also be pioneering in this distant part of the world.